python-hyper/h11/docs/source/api.rst

 responses flowing through the same connection we need to be careful not to get confused about which request goes with which response.

-At the protocol level, a connection is reusable if, and only if, both sides (a) speak HTTP/1.1 (HTTP/1.0 did have some complex and fragile support for keep-alive bolted on, but h11 doesn't support that), and (b) neither side has explicitly disabled keep-alive by sending a ``Connection: close`` header.
+h11 considers a connection to be reusable if, and only if, both sides (a) speak HTTP/1.1 (HTTP/1.0 did have some complex and fragile support for keep-alive bolted on, but h11 currently doesn't support that -- possibly this will be added in the future), and (b) neither side has explicitly disabled keep-alive by sending a ``Connection: close`` header.

 If you plan to make only a single request or response and then close the connection, you should manually set the ``Connection: close``